btrettel/flt/to-do.md

     - Start tracking comment density and adding more code comments.
 Density > 25%?
     - Require that all functions are pure.
     - Require construct names for nested `do` loops and `if` statements.
+    - Check that assertions have unique messages.
+List relevant variable values in error message.
 - fmutate.f90:
+    - TODO: Look at mutation testing literature for particular types of errors to introduce:
+    - TODO: Get papers for FORTRAN 77 mutation tester to see what that did.
     - Note: This will be brittle in the sense that it will only work for my own particular coding style.
     - Distinguish between compilation errors and test failures in the mutation score.
     - Mutation operators: